 In future standardisation activities, the following items should be considered:

-Languages that do not presently consider concurrency should consider creating primitives that let applications specify regions of sequential access to data.
+For languages that do not presently consider concurrency, consider creating primitives that let applications specify regions of sequential access to data.
 Mechanisms such as protected regions, Hoare monitors or synchronous message passing between threads result in significantly fewer resource access mistakes in a program.

-Provide the possibility of selecting alternative concurrency models that support static analysis, such as one of the models that are known to have safe properties.
+Providing the possibility of selecting alternative concurrency models that support static analysis, such as one of the models that are known to have safe properties.
 For examples, see [9], [10], and [24].

 6.62 Concurrency – Premature termination [CGS]